An impact model of the electrostatic force: Coulomb's law re-visited: A dipole model of the electrostatic force

 Next it will be postulated that a particle with charge, $Q$, and mass, $m_Q$, is emitting directed dipoles with $\vec p_{\rm D} $.
 The emission rate should be proportional to its charge, and the orientation such that a repulsion exists between the charge and the dipoles.
 The details of the process leading to the ejection cannot be specified at this stage.
 The far-field aspects will be the main interest here.
 The propagating dipoles are considered to be real particles and not virtual ones as assumed in the Quantum Field Theory.
 First a description will, as much as possible, be given along the lines of \emph{classical field concepts}, although the interpretation is later very \emph{different}.
 The conservation of energy and momentum will be taken into account, but neither any quantum electrodynamic aspects nor complications introduced by a particle spin.
 A mass~$m_Q$ of the charge~$Q$ has explicitly been mentioned, because the massless dipole charges are not assumed to absorb and emit any dipoles themselves.
 The conservation of momentum could hardly be fulfilled in such a process.

 From energy conservation it follows that a charge must be able to absorb dipoles as well.
 Otherwise it has to be assumed that the emission is powered by a reduction of $m_Q$; an option that will be excluded.
 Therefore, the vacuum is thought to be permeated by dipoles that are, in the absence of near charges, randomly oriented and directed with (almost) no interaction among each other.
-Note that such dipoles have no mean interaction energy, even in the classical theory \citep[see, e.g.][]{Jac06}.
-Their number density in space be $\rho_{\rm E} = \Del N_{\rm E}/\Del V$, assumed to be nearly constant, possibly slowly varying quantity in space and time.
-Whether this ``background radiation'' and its gravitational counterpart proposed by \citet{Wiletal} are related to the dark energy or dark matter problems is of no concern here.
+Note that such dipoles have no mean interaction energy, even in the classical theory \citep[see e.\,g.][]{Jac06}.
+Their number density in space be $\rho_{\rm E} = \Del N_{\rm E}/\Del V$, assumed to be a nearly constant quantity, possibly slowly varying in space and time.
+Whether this ``background dipole radiation'' and the ``quadrupole radiation'' proposed by \citet{Wiletal} to model the gravitational attraction are related to the dark matter and dark energy problems is of no concern here.

 A charge, $Q$, absorbs and emits dipoles at a rate

 where $\eta_{\rm E}$ and $\kappa_{\rm E}$ are the corresponding (electrostatic) emission and absorption coefficients\,--\,the latter will, however, be called \emph{interaction} coefficient, because it controls the interaction rate of a charge with a certain spatial dipole density.
 The momentum conservation can, in general, be fulfilled by isotropic absorption and emission processes.
 The assumptions as outlined will lead to a distribution of the emitted dipoles in the rest frame of an isolated charge, $Q$, with a spatial density of